biocore/nested-classification/README.md

 ### Outputs
 1. probabilities.qzv: the probability of each query belonging to the taxid, or the model's predicted likelihood the individual is in the taxid's clade
 2. predictions.qzv; predictions of "True" or "False" whether or not the individual belonds to that taxid's clade

+# How does this work?

+q2-nc uses ete3.NBITaxa to pull information from NCBI Database.
+Using this, we are able to create a taxonomy tree from the taxids in the metadata.
+This taxonomy tree follows an evolutionary hierachy with vertebrate at the root and species as the leaves.
+Starting at vertebrate, we traverse down the tree to train models of subsets of the animal data at every (valid) node.
+Then, this same tree can be re-built so the human data can be inputted into the nested-classifiers through a depth traversal of the taxonomy tree.

+# References
+To be added..
+QIIME2
+q2-sample-classifier
+ete3